 I suspect that this description perfectly mirrors the traditional thinking about parenting and discipline.
 In an attempt to modify behavior and instill sound morals, generation after generation has passed down discipline layered with blame, shame, judgment and guilt.

 A short-sighted cycle of punishments and rewards ensued, with parents rewarding children for their good behavior and alternately, taking away privileges, love, attention or cherished belongings when they fail to meet our expectations.

 This philosophy of discipline has not taken us very far and science tells us that this kind of treatment has long-term implications on development.

 We are only a shift in perspective away from the results we want - IF parents, teachers and caregivers could begin to re-associate the word discipline with its root: instruction, to teach.

 We need to reimagine our relationships with our children and infuse our parenting and discipline strategies with empathy, tolerance, and with a focus on teaching skills - not stomping out behaviors we don't like.

 Ultimately, we want to teach our children how to live in the world and how to relate authentically - to explore with caution but without fear, to be creative and compassionate, to learn appropriate emotional expression, and how to think for themselves.
-It is time we accept that we cannot achieve this by ordering our children into compliance or forcing our will, determined to make them obey.
+We cannot achieve this by ordering our children into compliance or forcing our will, determined to make them obey.

 It is only through understanding, conscious communication, and strengthening the relationship that change will come.

 So, why do we continually reduce our parenting to discipline techniques that control and manipulate unnecessarily?

 Why do we constantly feel the need to evaluate children's behavior as good or bad?